msam010101/csubgoto/README.md

    Ensure that LLVM and Clang are installed and properly configured.
 You can download them from the official [LLVM website](https://llvm.org/).

-   On Ubuntu, you can install them using the following commands:
+   Or, on Ubuntu, you can install them using the following command:

    ```bash
    sudo apt-get install -y llvm clang libclang-dev